BenL2020/Projects-to-Show-On-Resume/README.md

-# Here are the major projects that I have mentioned in college applications!
+# Here are the major projects that I have completed!

 - Axis & Allies Buy Calculator Test Results.pdf: Document of the results of a test I did on the optimal purchases in the game.
 Includes steps to follow so you don't have to run the program, instead just doing some basic math that I realized you could do after running the test.